Samer-Ismael/AppAndServer/README.md

 2. **Run the User App:**
-    - Open a new terminal window.
+   - Open a new terminal window, or in the same one because the server is running in detached mood.
-   - Navigate to the directory where you have the ChatApp.jar file.
    - Run the following command to start the Chat Application:

      ```bash